top of page

 IN THE GREAT STATE OF MICHIGAN!

 Special Olympics of Kalamazoo and Calhoun Counties are a non- profit organization that provides year around sports activities to people with intellectual disabilities at no cost.
-Kalamazoo/Calhoun, Area 16 has no paid employees and 100% of what you donate to our area goes back into our program.
+Kalamazoo/Calhoun, Area 16 has no paid employees and 100% of what we raise goes back into our program.

 The achievements of the Special Olympic Athletes in the Kalamazoo/Calhoun Counties program are made possible because of a great team of people, including parents, friends, relatives and volunteers who give many hours of time to the program!!!